mco-gh/mco.dev/content/post/found/books.md

 <!--more-->

 My guess was around 50/50 but I was surprised to find out that paper books have made a comeback - they now generate roughly ten times the revenue of ebooks.
-Even more surprisingly, a significant proportion of that success is attributable to young readers, the ones I would least expect to prefer paper books.
+Even more surprisingly, a significant proportion of that success is attributable to young readers, the ones I would least expect to prefer that format.

 I took the photo above in one of my favorite bookstores: City Lights in San Francisco.